microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/customize-components/disambiguation.md

 ---
 title: "Microsoft Graph Toolkit disambiguation"
-description: "Explaining how the disambiguation feature how to developers can use it" ms.localizationpriority: medium
+description: "Explaining the disambiguation feature and how to developers can use it" ms.localizationpriority: medium
 author: gavinbarron
 ---